douglaspereira04/ine5424/README.md

-# ine5424
+# Web Scraping
-INE5424 - Web scraping project
+Web scraper of stars data from wikipedia.
+Developed for INE5424 course.